maximilianmarx/maximilianmarx.github.io/_posts/2021-01-17-difficult-situations.md

 Interestingly, if on the other hand, a problem occurs that we can influence, then this is also both good and bad.
 Good because you can change the outcome, bad because you have to do something about it.

 We make thousands of decisions every day.
-This will most likely collapse within a blink of an eye if we do not prioritize continuously through out the day.
+This will most likely collapse within a blink of an eye if we do not prioritize continuously throughoutly.
 Same goes for problems.
 There are multiple factors to consider when we prioritize.
 And there is also at least the same amount of tools to rank and categorize problems regarding their priority (most famously the Eisenhower principle).
 How you prioritize is something you have to decide for your own.

 Once you prioritized your controllable problems, you will still face one final dichotomy:
 - Problems that are too big to be solved in one go